pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 directory.
 Any text or files required as part of an assignment submission should be placed in this folder.

-**Create new exercise directory at `~/intro-programming`.
-Inside create a READE.md file that will contain any notes required for the assignment.**
+**Create new exercise directory at `~/intro-programming` and inside put a README.md file where you can save any notes about the assignment you would like to add:**

+    cd ~
+    mkdir intro-programming
+    cd intro-programming
+    touch README.md
+    ls -l

 ### Explore the Filesystem

 The shell program takes into account the current working directory when parsing and executing commands entered at the prompt.
-You can use commands like `cd` to update the current working directory to shorten the length of the relative path for a desired file, and other commands for determining the contents of directories and what the current working directory is.
+You can use commands like `cd` to update the current working directory, after which paths omitting the `/` (root) directory will be assumed to be relative to the current position.

-**Use cd, pwd, and ls to investigate the following directories and their contents located within the root directory: bin, boot, dev, etc, lib, media, mnt, opt, sbin, srv, tmp, usr, var.
-Use vim to record your observations in `~/intro-programming/filesystem_notes.txt`.**
+**Use `cd` with the following absolute paths as arguments to change the working directory to each of these folders: **

+/bin, /boot, /dev, /etc, /lib, /media, /mnt, /opt, /sbin, /srv, /tmp, /usr, /var

+While in each directory, use `ls` with the long flag `-l` to print the directory contents.
+Run the command again and pipe the output to a summary file located in `~/intro-programming`.

+An example for the `bin` directory would be

+    cd /bin
+    pwd
+    ls -l
+    ls -l > ~/intro-programming/bin-contents.txt

+And after completing this for each directory you should have a separate file for each.
+Use vim to record any errors you encounter in `~/intro-programming/README.md`.**

 You can read a [document](https://d37djvu3ytnwxt.cloudfront.net/asset-v1:LinuxFoundationX+LFS101x+1T2016+type@asset+block/LFS101_Ch3_Sec1_FSH.pdf) explaining the purposes of these directories to guide your exploration.

-### Output Redirection

-The `cat` command prints its arguments to the standard output, or STDOUT:

-    cat ~/.bashrc

-You can redirect the output to a file using the `>` operator:

-    cat ~/.bashrc > .bashrc.backup

-`cat` derives its name from 'concatenate' since it will sequentially print multiple arguments to the same output. **Use `cat` to combine the contents of multiple files into one summary file located at `~/intro-programming/catted_file.txt`.
-Add a note in `README.md` explaining what files you combined.**

 ### Version Control

+**Follow these instructions plus linked tutorials and examples from class to publish your work in your own repository.
+Email a link to the repo to im60@nyu.edu**

-Change your working directory to `~/intro-programming`.
-Run the following command to turn the directory and its children contents into a git repository:
+Run the following commands to turn `intro-programming` into a git repository:

+    cd ~/intro-programming
     git init

 Stage and commit commands as discussed in class:

     git add .
-    git commit -m "initial commit"
+    git commit -m "adding initial assignment 1 files"

 Create an account on Github, which is free if you don't use any private repository storage, then use the web interface to create a new repository.